ovh/docs/pages/cloud/ovhcloud-connect/occ-provider-control-panel/guide.en-gb.md

 ![add datacentre](images/l3dc4.png){.thumbnail}

-You can add multiple routing configurations within the same datacentre.
-The configuration type (BGP or Static) chosen for your first configuration will then apply to the next configuration in the same datacentre.
+You can add multiple routing configurations within the same data centre.
+The configuration type (BGP or Static) chosen for your first configuration will then apply to the next configuration in the same data centre.

 ![add datacentre](images/l3dc6.png){.thumbnail}